Lutherville, Maryland: Geography

 Lutherville is located at 39°25′26″N 76°37′3″W (39.4240, −76.6177).

 According to the United States Census Bureau, the CDP had a total area of 5.5 sqkm, all land.

-The town is located north of Baltimore City along York Road (Maryland Route 45).
+The town is located north of Baltimore along York Road (Maryland Route 45).
 It is bordered on the north by Timonium, on the west by Interstate 83, on the south by Towson, and on the east by the Hampton neighborhood.
 The boundary between Lutherville and Timonium is Ridgely Road.

 Lutherville is located in the Piedmont region of the United States, and lies in the humid subtropical climate zone, with hot and humid summers leading into winters that are chilly but not extreme by American standards.
 The average annual snowfall is 25 in and average annual precipitation is 42 in.

 Demographics

+Lutherville first appeared as a census designated place in the 2010 U.S. census after the Lutherville-Timonium CDP was split into the Lutherville CDP and the Timonium CDP.

+2020 census

+2010 census

 As of the 2010 census, there were 6,504 people and 2,672 households in the CDP.
-The racial makeup of the CDP is 85.0% White, 3.4% African American, 0.2% Native American, 8.2% Asian, 0.2% Native Hawaiian and Pacific Islander, and 3.3% Hispanic or Latino.
+The racial makeup (including Hispanics in the racial counts) of the CDP is 85.0% White, 3.4% African American, 0.2% Native American, 8.2% Asian, 0.2% Native Hawaiian and Pacific Islander, and 3.3% Hispanic or Latino.

 Out of the 2,672 households recorded in the 2010 census, 28.3% had children under the age of 18 living with them.